conradakunga/Blog/_posts/2025-09-26-generating-random-unsigned-64-bit-integers-in-c-net.md

 ### TLDR

-**We can use the `Random` class to generate random bytes to fill a 64 bit buffer, and use that to generate unsigned 64 bit integers.**
+**We can use the `Random` class to generate random bytes to fill a 64-bit buffer, and use that to generate unsigned 64-bit integers.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-09-26%20-%20RandomULong).